-The Comprehensive Annual Financial Report (CAFR) of the County of Fresno (County) for the fiscal year ended June 30, 2011 is hereby submitted in accordance with the provisions of Sections 25250 and 25253 of the Government Code of the State of California.
+The Comprehensive Annual Financial Report (CAFR) of the County of Fresno (County) for the fiscal year ended June 30, 2012 is hereby submitted in accordance with the provisions of Sections 25250 and 25253 of the Government Code of the State of California.

 The report contains financial statements that have been prepared in conformity with generally accepted accounting principles (GAAP) prescribed for governmental entities.
 Responsibility for both the accuracy of the data, and the completeness and fairness of the presentation, including all disclosures, rests with the County's management.
 An established comprehensive framework of internal controls has been designed to provide reasonable assurance that the enclosed data is accurate in all material respects and that its presentation fairly depicts the financial position and changes in financial position of County funds.
-Because the cost of internal controls is designed to provide reasonable, rather than absolute assurance, that the financial statements will be free from material misstatements.
+Because the cost of internal controls should not outweigh their benefits, the County's comprehensive framework of internal controls is designed to provide reasonable, rather than absolute, assurance that the financial statements will be free from material misstatements.

-The County's financial statements have been audited by the certified public accounting firm of Price, Paige and Company.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the County for the fiscal year ended June 30, 2011, are free of material misstatement.
-The independent certified public accounting firm has issued an unqualified ("clean") opinion on the County's financial statements as of and for the year ended June 30, 2011.
-The auditors report is located at the front of the financial section of this report.
+The County's financial statements have been audited by the certified public accounting firm of Brown Armstrong Accountancy Corporation.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the County for the fiscal year ended June 30, 2012, are free of material misstatement.
+The independent certified public accounting firm has issued an unqualified ("clean") opinion on the County's financial statements as of and for the year ended June 30, 2012.
+The auditor's report is located at the front of the financial section of this report.

-This letter of transmittal is designed to complement and should be read in conjunction with Management's Discussion and Analysis (MD&A).
+This letter of transmittal is designed to complement, and should be read in conjunction with, Management's Discussion and Analysis (MD&A).
 MD&A provides a narrative introduction, overview, and analysis of the financial statements and can be found immediately following the report of the independent auditors.